 DOCUMENT DOWNLOADS ON THIS PAGE:

-CE Marking allows fabricators to provide a certificate of compliance with harmonised European standards and is recognised throughout the EEA.
+UKCA and UKNI Marking will be replacing CE Marking in the UK and Northern Ireland.
+The new marking allows fabricators to provide a certificate of compliance with harmonised European standards after brexit.

 What are the requirements for fabricators?